DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/README.md

 # Workflow outputs

 The primary outputs of the pipeline include:
-A fastq quality control report
+* A fastq quality control report
-An assembly fasta file
+* 3 assembled fasta files (From Flye, Racon and Medaka)
+* A busco report
-A quast quality report
+* A quast quality report